mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Worlders, who have aligned with the Zhodani on several occasions in the past.
 This guides strategic thinking to some extent.
-However the distribution of stars systems in Vilis subsector provides a ‘firebreak’ to Trailing, ensuring that any defeat in Vilis is likely to be a local one.
+However the distribution of stars systems in Vilis subsector provides a 'firebreak' to Trailing, ensuring that any defeat in Vilis is likely to be a local one.

 Preventing such a defeat is the responsibility of the 193rd Fleet